 Investment for freelancers is possible.
 Moreover, the only routine for freelancers is having no routine.
 This is true with their work and their income.
 With irregular income, money management can be tough.
 You are aware of their outflow of money through expenses but not the inflows.
 Just a well-devised plan is all you need.
 Here are few tips that will help you with the development of the plan.

-6 Tips for Better Money Management for Freelancers
+6 Investment Tips for Freelancers

 - Emergency fund: Emergency fund for freelancers should cover expenses for a year.
 The fund should cover household as well as the fixed business expenses.
 It should be available in the form of cash at the bank.
 Apart from this, contingency money should be held in liquid and debt.
 This will come handy in case of any emergencies apart from the regular household expenses.
 The fund will also help you keep a tab on your expenses and save you from the costly credit card loans and personal loans.